GinoGalotti/improv/_posts/2019-02-2-improv-in-english.md

 Be mindful with techniques such a tag runs or some fast openings.
 I love playing those games.
 But I have to admit, I enjoy it more when I have a supportive cast who understand that speed won't be my forte.
 I will, of course, chip in; but I get anxious when feeling that I have to carry the game.

-# Which strenghts we bring to the table
+# Which strengths we bring to the table

 I deeply believe there are many advantages of having a more diverse cast, in any possible way.